julianjohannesen/first-mern/README.md

 ```

 Open your browser and navigate to localhost:8080.
 The page should load, and you should see the “Welcome to the homepage” message.

+NOTE: Installing Nodemon was necessary to avoid stopping and restarting our Express server every time we make a change, but you should note that this extra step was not necessary for our React server.
+"Live reload" and "hot module replacement" as they're called are built into Create React App applications.

 ### Step 3 - Install MongoDB